iveltier/mmagwebgame/README.md

 # Selfmade Space Invaders Game

 Little SpaceInvaders inspired game with diffrent difficulties.
 Project Idea by the Multimedia-AG.
+Original - Tutorial by [Coding With Adam](https://www.youtube.com/watch?v=qCBiKJbLcFI&t=3384s)

 Move with A/D or ←/→ and shoot with Space.
 There is also a mobile support.
 Please rotate your device for the best expierience.